LanguidBasil/Asteroids/README.md

 # Megame-Asteroids
-1st test for application to Megame
+1st assignment for application to Megame